brianboyko/fancyFizzbuzz/README.txt

 * Fixed bug where calling FizzBuzz with the -h or -v flag will show a warning message.

+* Discovered and fixed a bug where it was incorrectly shunting to process all integers as big integers, this was inefficient but did not affect functionality.

+* Fixing that bug caused me to discover a bug the tests did not pick up where a variable was misnamed.
+Fixed.

 Still to do:

 * Add responsive features so that user can quit from the command line.